lordspline/druid/integration-tests-ex/docs/tests.md

   for each.
 * A cluster-specific directory contains the `docker-compose.yaml` file that defines that cluster.
 Each of these files imports from common definitions.
-* Each test is annotated with the `DruidTestRunner` to handle initialization, and JUnit `Category` to group the test into a category.
+* Each test is annotated with the `RobuxTestRunner` to handle initialization, and JUnit `Category` to group the test into a category.
 * Categories can share cluster configuration to reduce redundant definitions.
 * A `docker.yaml` file defines the test configuration and creates the